kbfame1800-spec/smilebot-dental-chatbot-ba/docs/Problem_Statement.md

    * Reduces receptionist workload
    * Enhances patient experience and engagement

-5. Scope of the Project:
+V. Scope of the Project:

    In Scope
     * Chatbot interaction flow for FAQs